Join whatsapp channel Join Now

 1. One dimensional motion

-If only one out of three coordinates specifying the position of the object changes w.r.t. (with respect to) time, then the motion is known as one-dimensional motion.
+If only one out of three coordinates specifying the position of the object changes w.r.t. (concerning) time, then the motion is known as one-dimensional motion.
 It is also called rectilinear motion.

 Example:-